Mirchi Music Awards South

 Mirchi Music Awards South is the South Indian segment of the annual Mirchi Music Awards, presented by Radio Mirchi to honour both artistic and technical excellence of professionals in the South Indian music industry.
 The awards are separately given for Tamil, Telugu, Malayalam and Kannada films.
-The awards were first given in 2010 for the best of 2009 and the ceremony was held at the Nehru Indoor Stadium on 17 July 2010.The print partner was The Times of India.
-The broadcast partners are Star's Kannada offering Suvarna TV, Star's Tamil channel Vijay TV, Zee Telugu & ETV, Star's Malayalam channel Asianet plus.
+The awards were first given out in 2010 for the best of 2009 and the ceremony was held at the Nehru Indoor Stadium on 17 July 2010.The print partner was The Times of India.
+The broadcast partners wre Star's Kannada offering Suvarna TV, Star's Tamil channel Vijay TV, Zee Telugu & ETV, Star's Malayalam channel Asianet plus.
 The second edition was held in Nehru Indoor Stadium on 10 September 2011.

 History

 Hosts

 The award first instituted in 2009 was held on 17 July 2010 in Nehru Indoor Stadium.
 It was hosted by Shiva an RJ of Radio Mirchi and Director Venkat Prabhu.
 The second edition held on 10 September 2011 was also held in Nehru Indoor Stadium hosted by Shiva and hostess Pooja.